iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Control Center Version

+.. warning:: Versions of the Control Center prior to 1.2.6 had bugs that made setting the hobby protocol correctly difficult.
+Ensure that you have upgraded to version 1.2.6 or later
+    before continuing with this setup.

 For motor firmware, you can check the firmware version and style on your motor by connecting to it with the Control Center and referring to the Information section, as shown in the image below.
 For more information on how to use the Control Center to check and update firmware, refer to :ref:`control_center_tutorial`.
 You can check for updated firmware under the `Products <https://www.iq-control.com/products>`_ section of the IQ Motion Control website.

-For the Vertiq 8108, this tutorial was tested with an 8108 using speed firmware version 3.
-Future firmware versions should also be compatible, but ensure that your 8108 is on at least version 3 when following this tutorial.
+For the Vertiq 8108, this tutorial was tested with an 8108 using speed firmware version 5.
+Future firmware versions should also be compatible, but ensure that your 8108 is on at least version 5 when following this tutorial.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/8108_fw_version.JPG
     :align: center

     8108 Firmware Version

+.. warning:: Versions of the 8108 firmware prior to version 5 had bugs that made calibrating and selecting the hobby protocol difficult.
+Ensure that you have upgraded to version 5 or later
+    before continuing with this setup.

-For the Vertiq 2306, this tutorial was tested with a 2306 using speed firmware version 24.
-Future firmware versions should also be compatible, but ensure that your 8108 is on at least version 24 when following this tutorial.
+For the Vertiq 2306, this tutorial was tested with a 2306 using speed firmware version 26.
+Future firmware versions should also be compatible, but ensure that your 8108 is on at least version 26 when following this tutorial.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/2306_fw_version.JPG
     :align: center

     2306 Firmware Version

+.. warning:: Versions of the 2306 firmware prior to version 26 had bugs that made calibrating and selecting the hobby protocol difficult.
+Ensure that you have upgraded to version 26 or later
+    before continuing with this setup.

 Reverting to Defaults (Optional)
 ================================

 If you have previously used or set any configurations on the motor, it may be useful to revert it to its default state before continuing with this tutorial.
-This ensures that you start with a fresh motor and there should be no lingering issues from previous configurations.
+This ensures that you start with a fresh motor and there should be no lingering issues from previous configurations. **Note that these instructions are only correct for Control Center version 1.2.6 and greater, Vertiq 8108 version 5 and greater, and Vertiq 2306 version 26 and greater.
+Earlier versions used a different factory defaulting workflow.**

 To reset the motor, first connect to it with Control Center.
 Then navigate to the Advanced tab, and click Yes when prompted if you are sure that you want to access the Advanced settings.

+Scroll down until you see the the "Revert to Factory Default Key 1" and "Revert to Factory Default Key 2" parameters.
+These keys need to be set properly before the motor can be defaulted.
+This is meant to protect against unintentional defaulting.
+Set "Revert to Factory Default Key 1" to 12345678 and "Revert to Factory Default Key 2" to 11223344.
+This will prime the motor for defaulting.
+See the figure below for an example of setting these keys.

+.. figure:: ../_static/tutorial_images/pwm_flight_controller/revert.JPG
+    :align: center

+    Revert to Factory Defaults Keys

 Then, find the "Revert to Factory Defaults" configuration parameter and click the set arrow.
-The motor should reboot with factory default settings.
+The motor should disconnect and reboot.
+When you re-connect, it be have defaulted to its factory fresh state.
 For more information on how to connect to the motor in Control Center and to set parameters, refer to :ref:`control_center_tutorial`.
-The figure below shows the
-"Revert to Factory Defaults" parameter that should be used.

-.. figure:: ../_static/tutorial_images/pwm_flight_controller/revert.JPG
-    :align: center

-    Revert to Factory Defaults Parameter

 Motor Configuration
 ===================